 Lastly, you add the cornflour mixed with four tablespoons of water in the soup as you stir the soup.
 Keep mixing for a while until everything is nicely mixed.
 And let it cook further for a few minutes when the soup starts reboiling.

 I hope you find this chicken and sweet corn soup recipe intriguing and that you’re thinking to try making it now.
 If so, let me know how you think of the soup.
 I really appreciate it if you could leave your views in the comment box below.
 And feel free to share the post and pin it in your Pinterest.

-Before you go, don’t forget to check out my other Indonesian food recipes that will go well with this chicken and sweetcorn soup.
-Or, if you fancy trying some Indonesian food recipes 😊.
+Before you go, don’t forget to check out my other Indonesian food recipes that you may like.